kievDevOps/BMI-Calculator/README.md

 ## How and why

-Simple BMI Calculator made with HTML5, CSS3 and JavaScript.
+Simple BMI Calculator made with HTML5, CSS3 and JavaScript. <br />
-The thought process behind the logic of a BMI calculator is written on the lines of code as coments inside the script.js JavaScript file
+The thought process behind the logic of a BMI calculator is written on the lines of code as coments inside the script.js JavaScript file <br />
 The Body Mass Index (BMI) Calculator can be used to calculate BMI value and corresponding weight status.

 ## BMI Introduction